top of page

 • Timing: Deliver rewards immediately after the desired behaviour.
 Dogs live in the moment, so timing is everything.

-By sticking to these principles, you’ll create a training environment your dog feels safe, and eager to learn in.
+By sticking to these ideas, you’ll create a training style where your dog feels safe, and eager to learn in.

 Eye-level view of a dog sitting attentively during training